 Often people use the word "harassment" to describe conduct far beyond what is covered by this policy, such as personality conflict, general disagreement, etc. However, "harassment" is not intended to describe all workplace conflicts or disagreements.
-An employee who is uncertain whether a situation involves harassment should speak to a supervisor or the Director.
-The supervisor who learns of a situation must inform the Director upon receipt of the knowledge.
+An employee who is uncertain whether a situation involves harassment should speak to a supervisor, the Director or a Human Resources representative.
+The supervisor who learns of a situation must inform the Director and Human Resources upon receipt of the knowledge.